dddrrreee/cs240lx-24spr/labs/README.md

      please look through these after the first class and see which you prefer.

-This is the third offering of the class.
+This is the fourth offering of the class.
 While we have done many of the labs once before in cs240lx or cs340lx many ideas are research-paper level and how to best implement them is still up in the air, so the only constant will be change.